 New Findings Suggest More Uses for Cord Blood

 As discussed, the use of cord blood is FDA-approved for the treatment of 80 diseases, including numerous types of malignancies, anemias, inherited metabolic disorders, and deficiencies of the immune system.
-To date, there are more than 700 clinical trials researching medical uses for cord blood stem cells, including studies for cerebral palsy, traumatic brain injury, juvenile diabetes, hearing loss, and speech disorders.
+To date, there have been more than 5,200 clinical trials initiated researching medical uses for cord blood stem cells, including studies for cerebral palsy, traumatic brain injury, juvenile diabetes, hearing loss, and speech disorders.
 The scope of regenerative medicine is including the use of cord blood stem cells as a strong link to a cure for these types of conditions.

 Brain Injury